praesongprasit/praesongprasit/README.md

 I see you're stalking my profile.
 There ain't much here, but I'm working to improve that situation!

-🍵 CSS, HTML, UX, accessibility, design & dev collab are my jam.
+🍵 CSS, HTML, UX, accessibility, design & dev collab, and growing frontend capablities are my jam.
 Please feel free to ask me anything related to those topics!

 ### Currently...

 - 💻 Gathering requirements for New Zealand Kyudo Federation's website and membership portal
+- 🌱 Plotting to grow more frontend capabilities at work
-- 🌱 Learning A11y, modern JS (neglected it for too long), React, micro-front end, and watercolour painting
+- 📚 Learning A11y, modern JS (neglected it for too long), React, micro-front end, and watercolour painting
 - 🤔 I’m looking for help with optimising JS in a modern way

 ### Other notes